mjvillamayor/IST303_Project_Spring2025/README.md

 - March 3, 2025 @ 8PM
 - March 6, 2025 @ 8PM
 - March 10, 2025 @ 8PM

-*Meeting 1 - 02/17*
+*Team Meeting 1 - 02/17*
 - Agenda
   - Project Overview
- - Git Recap
+  - Terminal/Git Recap
   - Task Allocation

   - Check-In Question: What IDE are you using?
    - Ben: VS CODE
-  - Jade:
+   - Jade: *No response yet*
    - Mark: VS Code
    - Millicent: VS code

+  - Meeting Summary: This was the first meeting where all four members were able to be present at the same time, which includes Ben Morehead, Jade Sleiman, Mark Villamayor, and Millicent Wanyeki.
+As such, an overview of the project was briefly covered, which mainly consisted of being familiar with navigating the corresponding repository in GitHub and reviewing the information within it.
+After that, a quick recap of terminal and Git commands was conducted to ensure that everyone is on the same page in regard to navigating project directories and files in general.
+In order to gauge everyone's familiarity with terminal and Git commands, ensure that the repository is cloned onto local machines, and do a check-in from each member of the team for this meeting, a simple check-in question was asked that would have to be answered by each person via editing the README file.
+Obstacles to doing so ensued among the team, leading to task allocation being delayed to the next meeting partially because of this.
+Adjustments to timeline progress and a follow-up on terminal/Git commands may be necessary.